vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 skipPostTitle: true
 excerpt:
   When people talk about going electric, they are often concerned about road tripping.
-I'm here to show you that modern EVs can tackle a road trip incredibly well - here's what a real 950 mile drive from Chicago to Mammoth Caves actually looked like.
+I'm here to show you that modern EVs can tackle a road trip incredibly well - here's what a real 950-mile drive from Chicago to Mammoth Caves actually looked like.
 metadata:
   image: https://viktorkoves.com/post-assets/ev-roadtrip/ev-roadtrip-social-image.png